Explore Jeju island your way with a rental car.

 Jeju Car Rental Reviews – Traveller Insights

-- Parking: Ample parking is available near major attractions, though back-in parking is common.
+- Parking: Ample parking near most major attractions (much of it free).
+Back-in parking is common.
 Avoid fines by not parking in bus lanes or near pedestrian crossings.

-- Manageable Roads: Most roads are well-marked, single-lane, and toll-free, making navigation simple for first-time visitors.
+- Manageable roads: Most roads are well-marked, single-lane, and toll-free.
+Straightforward for first-time visitors.

-- Speed Cameras & Safety: Traffic cameras enforce speed limits, helping drivers maintain safe speeds.
+- Speed cameras: Traffic cameras enforce limits effectively, helping drivers maintain safe speeds.

-- English Support: Major rental companies offer English-language assistance, reducing confusion over contracts and insurance.
+- English support: Major rental companies (and newer platforms like Orcar and Jeju Angel Car) offer full English-language assistance, reducing confusion over contracts and insurance.

 💡 Traveller Tip: Many visitors find that renting a car in Jeju allows for more flexibility, scenic detours, and spontaneous stops — something public transport simply can’t match.